aktos-io/lxc-to-the-future/nat-configuration.md

     net.ipv4.ip_forward=1    # Add this line or uncoment it ...

 Your container should `ping google.com` so far.

+# Port forwarding

 Now forward some ports from host to container: